 My one stipulation was that we didn’t lie to Gran.
 I couldn’t play the part of Jakob’s girlfriend in front of her.
 Not now.
 Judging by the way he’d shut down, he wasn’t ready to fake being all loved up either.

 I took one last steadying breath and turned toward him.
 The leathers he wore were matte black like his bike, and the light seemed to bend around his frame as if it was allergic to him.
 His blue eyes lacked any hint of warmth.
 He stood there like a sliver of night, projecting an aura of stygian violence.
 Thanks to the Kevlar padding in his jacket, he looked even larger than he was.
 If I didn’t know him, I would have given him a wide berth.
 As it was, I still wanted to take a step back.

-His gaze fixed on mine as I faced him, as intense as it always was.
+His gaze fixed on me as I faced him, as intense and unyielding as it always was.

 “No bullshit with her, right?”
-I asked.
+I said.
 “We tell her what’s really going on so she can agree to help us on her own terms.”

 “No bullshit,” he said.

 “She’s here because she has Alzheimer’s,” I told him.
 I’d hinted at it back at his apartment, but I hadn’t flat out said it, and I needed to prepare him for this visit.

 He said nothing in response.
 Unlike Hank downstairs, I didn’t even warrant a nod of acknowledgment.

 I gritted my teeth against a spark of annoyance and forced my tone to neutral.
 “I don’t know if today is a good day or a bad day, so get ready to repeat yourself a couple of times.
 She might ask the same question more than once.
 If she does, just go with it.
 Don’t point out the fact that she’s already asked the question.
 It’ll just confuse her and make everything worse.”